radinParsaei/compiler-test/README.md

 in Sample.java and in initLexer function you get a lever object and you must to init and add configs for this object

-after lexing the code function `afterLex(Parser)` runs. in this function you have inited parser with sexed code
+after lexing the code function `afterLex(Parser)` runs. in this function you have inited parser with lexed code

 in `parse` you must to parse code uses `parser.on()` function